etfrobotics/HARBOT/docs/logs.md

 Topics of the Discussion

-1. RDDL – Practical Example: Exploring how RDDL functions through a concrete example.
+1. RDDL – Practical Example: Exploring how RDDL functions through a concrete example:
+   	Current RDDL implementation includes a series of fruit locations, with one robot.
+The robot visits each of the locations and has a 95% chance of successful picking operation.
+It retries the operation until it succeeds, and then it deposites the fruit to the other depo or agents.

+   	Indentified an critical implementational issue, how can the agent synchronize with the real-world sensor data and know when it didn't succeed in the grasping operations, as of now it is open ended, where the engine outputs a series of actions, but if the robot doesn't signal a failed grasp, the world model of the planner diverges from the real-world.

-2. Feedback Loop Analysis: Attempting to determine what a feedback loop of any kind would look like within the RDDL framework.
+3. Feedback Loop Analysis: Attempting to determine what a feedback loop of any kind would look like within the RDDL framework.

-3. Implementation Perspective: Discussing how such a system could be implemented in practice — including suitable data types, such as matrices, lists, or other structures.
+4. Implementation Perspective: Discussing how such a system could be implemented in practice — including suitable data types, such as matrices, lists, or other structures.

 https://arxiv.org/html/2211.05939v5 - pyRDDLGym, practical way to integrate a feedback loop.